burghardt/easy-wg-quick/README.md

     echo fd9d:9648:0841:0c6e:3d28:94d9:: > intnet6address.txt
     echo /112                            > intnet6mask.txt

-### Setting interface's Maximal Transfer Unit (MTU) size
+### Setting interface's maximum transmission unit (MTU) size

-To change the default interface's Maximal Transfer Unit (MTU) size of 1280 bytes, write a new value into the file named `intnetmtu.txt`.
+To change the default interface's maximum transmission unit (MTU) size of 1280 bytes, write a new value into the file named `intnetmtu.txt`.
 Wireguard MTU should be between 1280 and 1420 bytes.